 Seeing Rembrandt lighting and then creating it

-This morning while eating breakfast at Ken’s House of Pancakes in Hilo, Hawaii, I noticed what appeared to be a mother and daughter together.
-After analyzing the photograph, I know it caught my eye because of the lighting on the mother’s face.
+This morning, while eating breakfast at Ken’s House of Pancakes in Hilo, Hawaii, I noticed what appeared to be a mother and daughter together.
+After analyzing the photograph, I noticed that it caught my eye due to the lighting on the mother’s face.

-We call Rembrandt lighting, named after the famous painter known for using this lighting technique in many of his paintings.
+We refer to Rembrandt lighting, named after the famous painter known for employing this lighting technique in many of his paintings.

-There is a little triangle of light on the dark side of the face when the light is 45º to the subject’s side and 45º above the issue.
+There is a little triangle of light on the dark side of the face when the light is 45º to the subject’s side and 45º above the subject.

 Nikon D4, AF NIKKOR 85mm f/1.4D, , ISO 200, ƒ/8, 1/200–four Alienbees

-To get this triangle, the students will use a similar setup to this shot.
+To create this triangle, students will use a setup similar to the one shown here.
 For this shot, I used four lights.
 The students will only use one.

 They will use just one light with a spot grid on it.